 - Describe the impact on creation before and after sin.

-- What is the significance of renaming Eve?
+- What was the significance of renaming Eve?

-- What was a specific action of God to cover Adam and Eve's shame for their sin and what is its significance?
+- What did God do to cover Adam and Eve's shame for their sin and what was its significance?

-- What was the ultimate action God of judgment of Adam and Eve (Genesis 3:22-24)?
+- What action did God take to protect Adam and Eve after He pronounced judgement on them (Genesis 3:22-24)?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?